FrostlineTech/FrostMod-V.3/README.md

 - `/disabletheta` — Enable/disable AI moderation for the server (admin)
 - `/testmod` — Test the AI moderation on a provided message (admin)
 - `/modstats` — View AI moderation statistics and performance metrics (admin)
+- `/channelmod [#channel]` — Configure channel-specific moderation settings (admin)
 - `/risklevel <@user>` — Get an AI-based risk assessment for a user (admin only)
+- `/ask` — Ask the AI assistant a question about the server
+- `/askabout <topic>` — Ask about a specific topic with context-aware responses
+- `/aiexplain` — Learn how AI moderation works in detail

 All commands are guild-only and require appropriate permissions (e.g., Manage Guild, Manage Messages).